Code-Institute-Submissions/nfepb-Portfolio-Project-2-JavaScript_DecResub/README.md

 - Button to re-start game on the winner banner.
 - Footer - Information on how to win the game.

+---

+Modal appearing when clicking on the rules icon in the navigation bar.
+The script is based on the tutorial of [envatotuts+](https://webdesign.tutsplus.com/tutorials/how-to-build-flexible-modal-dialogs-with-html-css-and-javascript--cms-33500)

 ### Features Left to Implement

 - Countdown run-out message.